Our Ultimate Challenge and Singular Opportunity:

 You cannot hope to build a better world without improving the individuals.
 To that end each of us must work for his own improvement, and at the same time share a general responsibility for all humanity….

 – Marie Curie

 This sentiment, expressed by two-time Nobel Prize winner Marie Curie in 1923, conveys the ethic and purpose of On Just Being.
-Specifically, this work contends that the most direct path, the magic key, to “improving” ourselves is to re-discover and strive to ground ourselves in our inner core, the very center of our being where our innate awareness, love and strength ceaselessly abide.
+Specifically, this work contends that the most direct path to “improving” ourselves (to use Curie’s word) is to re-discover and strive to ground ourselves in our inner core, the very center of our being where our innate awareness, love and strength ceaselessly abide.
 And we “build a better world” by recognizing and connecting to the same core of goodness in other people and the whole of life.

 In On Just Being I will share perspectives and insights on this inner and interpersonal quest, and offer practical strategies, tools, tips, and techniques that can expedite the journey.

 Thank you for tuning in.
 Your comments are welcomed and encouraged.